tmgthb/Autonomous-Agents/README.md

 [TaskGen: A Task-Based, Memory-Infused Agentic Framework using StrictJSON](https://arxiv.org/abs/2407.15734

 - TaskGen: LLM-agent framework to solve tasks by dividing task into sub-tasks, executed by its own agent/equipped function.
 Manages memory/information based on need-to-know.
 Uses in StrictJson-format.
-- Includes meta-agent, inner-agent, function-calls, sub-tasks, shared memory and passing context/shared memory to inner agent/function.
+- Includes meta-agent, inner-agent, function-calls, sub-tasks, shared memory (sub-task completed/list of past equiped function inputs or outputs/shared variables) and passing context/shared memory to inner agent/function.
+- Utilises global context adds data to default LLM prompt (carrying shared variables throughout a task/to store the current state of a dynamic environmental variable/specific instructions).

 ---